Seven Tips For 20-Year-Olds Who Are Planning For Retirement

 Further Reading

-It wasn't so long ago that the average retirement most people envisioned involved saying good riddance to a time clock, moving to some warm retreat, traveling, and spending the rest of the days playing golf and bingo, gardening, chasing the grandchil...
+It wasn't so long ago that the average retirement most people envisioned involved saying good riddance to a time clock, moving to a warm retreat, traveling, and spending the rest of the days playing golf and bingo, gardening, chasing grandchildren,...

-When coming up with a retirement plan, a lot of emphasis is placed around the number crunching of calculating income replacement ratios, investment returns, and so forth.
-While having the financial details ironed out is a key element to having a soun...
+When coming up with a retirement plan, a lot of emphasis is placed on the number crunching of income replacement ratios, investment returns, and so forth.
+While the financial details are important, you can’t know what those numbers should be unless...